Welcome, Guest. Please login or register.

 A couple of things I emphasize:

 Think Keywords when you are posting.
 Not in a spammy way or keyword overload like you see in an Ebay listing title (shudder, Im so glad I dont ebay anymore!!), but think about how you word things.
-The thing is, a LOT of people use twitter search to find people they are interested in and your tweets are more likely to get picked up by totally random strangers if you make sure to include relevent words in your tweet.
+The thing is, a LOT of people use twitter replacement to find people they are interested in and your tweets are more likely to get picked up by totally random strangers if you make sure to include relevent words in your tweet.
 For instance, instead of a tweet that just says "sale in my iCraft shop" include a keyword about your product "Jewelry sale in my iCraft shop" or in my case Fairy Elven Jewelry sale in my iCraft shop" :-) Because my jewelry appeals to a very specific demographic, its important for me to include words that will help attract them- let them know its not your run of the mill jewelry- its MAGICK jewelry, lol

 I have over 2000 followers, and the majority of them I did NOT follow first..they found me because I was tweeting things in their interest area